whelew/MineSweeper/README.md

 ![Original Mine Sweeper Color Scheme](/assets/images/originalMSColor.png)

-- I really liked the old minesweeper color scheme, however I wanted to make a more original design so I went with this color scheme (image below).
+- I really liked the old minesweeper color scheme, however, I wanted to make a more original design so I went with this color scheme (image below).

 ![Screen Shot of Current Color Scheme](/assets/images/mineSweeperColorScheme.png)

-This color scheme works really well, the board tiles are clearly marked and it is easy to distinguish whether a tile has been revealed or not.
+This color scheme works well, the board tiles are clearly marked and it is easy to distinguish whether a tile has been revealed or not.

 ### Number Colors